1973 NASCAR Winston Cup Series: Race recaps

-Virginia 500 - The Wood Brothers once again were entered in the only short track on their schedule.
+Virginia 500 - The Wood Brothers once again were entered in the only short track on their schedule, as it was closest to their Stuart shops.
 David Pearson made up a lap with just over 100 laps to go when a yellow flew for an infield spectator needing transport to a local hospital; with no tunnel the track needed the yellow for an ambulance to leave.
 Cale Yarborough had led 311 laps but Pearson would lead almost the entire final 106 laps after the yellow; the yellow angered team manager Junior Johnson.